getify/Functional-Light-JS/manuscript/ch4.md

 By separating two ideas, we insert a semantic boundary between them, which affords us the ability to focus on each side independent of the other.
 In many cases, that semantic boundary is something like the name of a function.
 The function's implementation is focused on *how* to compute something, and the call-site using that function by name is focused on *what* to do with its output.
 We abstract the *how* from the *what* so they are separate and separately reason'able.

-Another way of describing this goal is with imperative vs declarative programming style.
+Another way of describing this goal is with imperative vs. declarative programming style.
 Imperative code is primarily concerned with explicitly stating *how* to accomplish a task.
 Declarative code states *what* the outcome should be, and leaves the implementation to some other responsibility.

 Declarative code abstracts the *what* from the *how*.
-Typically declarative coding is favored in readability over imperative, though no program (except of course machine code 1's and 0's) is ever entirely one or the other.
+Typically declarative coding is favored in readability over imperative, though no program (except of course machine code 1s and 0s) is ever entirely one or the other.
 The programmer must seek balance between them.

 ES6 added many syntactic affordances that transform old imperative operations into newer declarative forms.
 Perhaps one of the clearest is destructuring.
 Destructuring is a pattern for assignment that describes how a compound value (object, array) is taken apart into its constituent values.